CallumBeaney/people/readme.md

 ```
 The program will auto-sort your name list alphabetically when you do a checkall.

-5. To stop checking in on a person:
+5. To stop checking in on a person using their exact name:
 ```
 ./people forget fred durst
 ```
-6. Your `yellowpages` file would then look like below.
+6. Your `namefile` file would then look like below.
 You can add names manually; the syntax must follow the below example & there must be an empty final line in the file.
 If it gets corrupted, you can delete it, and when you next run an ADD command, a fresh file will be generated.
 ```
 1   David Hume,29/3/2023
 2   Joanna Newsom,29/1/2023